YSU-CSIS-SE/csci-5802-tooldemo-circleci/docs/opencv-on-circleci.md

 In order to run the tests for OpenCV, we must first build it.
 Before we can build it, we need to install some dependencies.
 The tutorial for building OpenCV can be found [here.](http://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html)

-One way to setup these processes to install dependencies and build in CircleCI is by creating circle.yml file.
+One way to setup these processes to install dependencies and build in CircleCI is by creating a `circle.yml` file.
 Let's start by cloning OpenCV.

 ```
 git clone https://github.com/YOUR_USERNAME_HERE/opencv.git